eigentaylor/eigentaylor.github.io/_previews/2026-06-01-av-stratproof.md

 In other words, you have no reason to ever not approve of your absolute favorites, and you will never be compelled to approve of your absolute least favorites.
 This is not necessarily true in Approval with a runoff<d-cite key="fishburnBrams1981runoff"></d-cite>, which we will not be discussing here.

 In their paper, Brams and Fishburn also show that, with four or more candidates (preference tiers), insincere strategies can sometimes be optimal<d-cite key="bramsFishburn1978approval"></d-cite> (under very contrived scenarios).
-But Laslier proved in 2009 that under a different model (with a few minor assumptions), a best response in single-winner Approval is always sincere<d-cite key="laslier2009leaderRule"></d-cite>.
+But Laslier proved in 2009 that under a fairly realistic model (with a few minor assumptions), a best response in single-winner Approval is always sincere<d-cite key="laslier2009leaderRule"></d-cite>.

-But, given this theorem, strategyproofness is trivial under dichotomous preferences.
-Because you only have a top tier and a bottom tier, you approve all the candidates in your top tier and none of the candidates in your bottom tier.
-There are no middle tiers to worry about!
-So there is only one optimal strategy, and it is sincere.
-It is the pure, honest expression of your preferences.
+Given this theorem, strategyproofness becomes trivial under dichotomous preferences: with only a top and bottom tier, there's exactly one optimal strategy--approve all "good" candidates, reject all "bad" ones.
+This strategy is necessarily sincere.
 Thus, Approval voting is strategyproof under dichotomous preferences.

-This can also be understood quite intuitively.
-If you don't support all of your "good" candidates, then you might fail to help break a tie between a good candidate and a bad candidate, which is bad.
-If you support any of your "bad" candidates, then you might help break a tie between a good candidate and a bad candidate in favor of the bad candidate, which is also bad.
-So you should support all of your "good" candidates, and none of your "bad" candidates.

 ## The Dichotomous Goal

 Let's suppose you are an average tired voter.
-You see a crowded field of candidates (the current 2026 California Governor's race has [61 candidates on the ballot](https://elections.cdn.sos.ca.gov/statewide-elections/2026-primary/cert-list-candidates.pdf)), and you don't have the time or energy to properly rank all of them, let alone calculate the optimal strategy based on viability and polling.
+You see a crowded field of candidates (the 2026 California Governor's race which is still being counted has [61 candidates on the ballot](https://elections.cdn.sos.ca.gov/statewide-elections/2026-primary/cert-list-candidates.pdf)), and you don't have the time or energy to properly rank all of them, let alone calculate the optimal strategy based on viability and polling.
 You just know that you like some of them, and you don't like the others.
 You have a choice to simplify the election into a kind of "game" as follows:

-> If you only care about electing *any* "acceptable" candidate, however you define that, then you are adopting a dichotomous preference structure.
+> If you only care about electing *any* "acceptable" candidate, however you define "acceptable", then you are adopting a dichotomous preference structure.
 You are saying, "I don't care which of these candidates wins, as long as it's not one of those other candidates."

 We can call this a **dichotomous goal**.